 Findings in mutations on the RAS gene spearheaded by Bishop and Varmus led to the recognition that mutations in RAF oncogenes in the RAS pathway are implicated in approximately 30 percent of all human cancers.
 While ARAF is part of the RAF family, it has had a low profile in cancer; variations in its genetic code do not generally interfere with its usual role in normal cell growth and development.
 In a study published in the January 2015 issue of the professional microbiology journal APMIS, for example, not a single genome in 383 tumors harbored an ARAF mutation.
 But more recent research has shown that alterations in ARAF may interfere with drugs that focus on another RAF oncogene called BRAF.
 A 2014 study revealed an interesting effect of ARAF when a BRAF-produced kinase inhibitor was used to block cancer-triggering signals in the mitogen-activated protein kinase (MAPK) pathway, where important signals are transmitted between the surface and nucleus of a cell.
 ARAF reactivated the signals downstream in this pathway, thus promoting growth of tumorous cells.
 This finding supports efforts to target ARAF in certain RAS– and RAF-mediated cancers.

-ARAF mutations have also been implicated in intrahepatic cholangiocarcinoma (iCCA) –a very aggressive cancer of the bile duct with a five-year survival rate of only 10 percent.
+ARAF mutations have also been implicated in intrahepatic cholangiocarcinoma (iCCA)—a very aggressive cancer of the bile duct with a five-year survival rate of only 10 percent.
 In a January 2015 report published in Nature, genomic sequencing revealed damaging mutations in the ARAF oncogene in 11 percent of the tumors in 122 patients with iCCA.
-Findings on ARAF as well on novel gene fusions in this report yielded information that could be useful in therapeutic targeting.
+Findings on ARAF as well as on novel gene fusions in this report yielded information that could be useful in therapeutic targeting.
 This is another demonstration of how systematic sequencing of cancer genomes can bring more elusive mutations out of hiding.

 Without this kind of clinical detective work in the sorafenib study, Alice might have remained a footnote instead of a discovery that opened up a new possibility for cancer treatment.
-“If recurrent but rare mutations underlie cancer growth and [therapeutic] responsiveness, they are not likely to be statistically called out as a potential driver of cancer through a genome scan of several hundred or even thousands of cases because they are so rare,” noted David Carbone, M.D., the director of the Ohio State University Comprehensive Cancer Center-James Thoracic Oncology Program and senior author of the study that included Patient A. “But for the patents who do have their specific genetic mutations, having this information is critical.”
+“If recurrent but rare mutations underlie cancer growth and [therapeutic] responsiveness, they are not likely to be statistically called out as a potential driver of cancer through a genome scan of several hundred or even thousands of cases because they are so rare,” noted David Carbone, M.D., the director of the Ohio State University Comprehensive Cancer Center-James Thoracic Oncology Program and senior author of the study that included Patient A. “But for the patients who do have their specific genetic mutations, having this information is critical.”

 Hopefully, molecular profiling that reveals how active certain gene malformations are will become more standard in the future—and turn more “outliers” like Alice into designated targets for therapy.